Mandalorian007/questland-public-api/README.md

 - Java 11 JDK is needed
 - Protocol Buffers is used so you need flatc installed on your PC
 - run: `gradlew createFlatBuffers`
-- Questland API tokens for each server need as well as the google oauth client id to support user login to be setup in your IDE or on your system to run locally:
+- Questland API tokens for each server need as well as the google oauth client id to support user login to be setup, and your spring profile configured to `dev` in your IDE or on your system to run locally:
 ```yaml
 GLOBAL_PLAYER_TOKEN
 EUROPE_PLAYER_TOKEN